ANNarchy/ANNarchy/docs/manual/Connector.rst

 User-defined patterns
 ==================================

 This section describes the creation of user-specific connection patterns in ANNarchy, if the available patterns are not enough.
-A connection pattern is simply implemented as a method returning a dictionary of synapse entries.
+A connection pattern is simply implemented as a method returning a ``CSR`` (compressed sparse-row) object containing all the necessary information to create the synapses.

-A connector method must take on the first position the reference to the presynaptic population and the reference to the postsynaptic population as 2nd argument.
+A connector method must take on the first position the presynaptic population (or a subset of it) and on the second one the postsynaptic population.
+Other arguments are free, but should be passed when creating the projection.

 .. code-block:: python

     probabilistic_pattern(pre, post, <other arguments>)

 As an example, we will recreate the fixed_probability connector method, building synapses with a given probability.
 For this new pattern we need a weight value (common for all synapses) and a probability value as additional arguments.
-We consider delays to be 0 for all synapses.
+We consider that no delay is introduced in the synaptic transmission..

 .. code-block:: python